ayushjaipuriyar/power-profile-ryzenadj-rofi/README.md

 You will need to find how you can bind the power.sh script.

-5. lastly you need to add ryzebadj to the sudoers.
+5. lastly you need to add ryzenadj to the sudoers.
 Since ryzenadj requires sudo to run,this was the only way I could make it work without requiring the password as you can't input password in rofi.
 ```
 sudo visudo
 ```